 We used the ABS function to remove the minus sign.

-- Then, save the file.
+- Save the file.

-- Then, click on Run.
+- Click on Run.

-Read more: Excel VBA Textbox to Format Date
+Read More: Excel VBA Textbox to Format Date

-- First, press Alt+F11 on your keyboard to open the VBA editor.
+- Press Alt + F11 to open the VBA editor.

-- After that, type the following code:
+- Insert the following code:

 Sub find_year()